Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Anthony: We’re hoping to record the album within the next few months and when that’s over I’m not exactly sure how long it will take for it to come out.
 We might do a few different versions of old songs from the demo, we’re also going to do a longer one that we’ve played live a few times but haven’t recorded, and a few more if we can fit them.
 Tee Pee records’ going to release our album when it’s ready.

 Brenden: We’re going to re-record what we did on the demo, plus a few more tunes.
-It’s just been hard to find time because our bass player’s been touring a lot and doing things with Radio Moscow, but it’ll happen soon and we’re really stoked about it, and feel very privileged that our first full-length will be out on Tee Pee Records which is, and has been, one of our favorite labels.
+It’s been hard to find time because our bass player’s been touring a lot with Radio Moscow, but it’ll happen soon and we’re really stoked about it.
+We feel very privileged that our first full-length will be out on Tee Pee Records, which is and has been one of our favorite labels.

-Dylan: Haven’t started the recording process yet.
-I think we might redo a few tracks from the demo and make ‘em tighter and better for the full-length though.
-Same songwriting process and everything though, plug in and go!
-I dunno if I should speak yet, I don’t know how official it is, but I’m pretty sure we have something in the works with Tee Pee Records for the upcoming release.
+Dylan: We haven’t started the recording process yet.
+I think we might redo a few tracks from the demo and make them tighter and better for the full-length though.
+Same songwriting process and everything, just plug in and go!
+I don’t know if I should speak yet; I don’t know how official it is, but I’m pretty sure we have something in the works with Tee Pee Records for the upcoming release.
 If all goes as planned, I’ll be very, very ecstatic.
 Tee Pee’s one of my favorite labels around today!

-Evan: So, somehow Dave Sweetapple over at Tee Pee Records got a hold of our demo CD and talked to the guys at Tee Pee, and so now they’re down for us.
-Sweetapple came to visit earlier this year and that was rad to hang out with him.
+Evan: So, somehow Dave Sweetapple over at Tee Pee Records got hold of our demo CD and talked to the guys at Tee Pee, and now they’re on board with us.
+Sweetapple came to visit earlier this year, and that was rad to hang out with him.
 We’re all stoked to work with him and Tee Pee.
 Nothing too official, but what he said was if we can finish writing and recording an album by fall of this year, Tee Pee will put it out in winter of 2014, and then debut it in Europe in early 2015, with plans of taking us to Roadburn next year.
 The process is kinda on hold for a while because Anthony will be in Europe on and off from April to July.
-I’m honestly in no rush and we have no plans to be in one either.
-However long it takes to make exactly what we want, is exactly how long we’re gonna take.
+I’m honestly in no rush, and we have no plans to rush either.
+However long it takes to make exactly what we want is how long we’re gonna take.

 Does Sacri Monti have any music that we haven’t talked about yet, maybe a song on a compilation or something that I might have missed?